qlik-download/fort-installer/README.md

   qliksense [command]

 Available Commands:
-  apply       install qliksense based on provided cr file config      do operations on/around CR crds        crds for qliksense and operators delete      delete the kubernetes(k3d) cluster fetch       fetch a release from qliksense-k8s repo, if version not supplied, will use from context generate    generate keypair, config, etc for qliksense and operators help        Help about any command install     install a fort keys        keys for qliksense load        load a CR a file and create necessary structure for future use operator    Configuration for operator status      Check the status of fort if it is ready to use tools       support various operations for the tools dependency for qliksense uninstall   Uninstall the deployed qliksense. version     Print the version number of qliksense cli
+  apply             install qliksense based on provided cr file config            do operations on/around CR crds              crds for qliksense and operators delete            delete the kubernetes(k3d) cluster fetch             fetch a release from qliksense-k8s repo, if version not supplied, will use from context fetch-fort-config downlaod fort config and populate CR with it generate          generate keypair, config, etc for qliksense and operators help              Help about any command install           install a fort keys              keys for qliksense load              load a CR a file and create necessary structure for future use operator          Configuration for operator status            Check the status of fort if it is ready to use tools             support various operations for the tools dependency for qliksense uninstall         Uninstall the deployed qliksense. version           Print the version number of qliksense cli

 Flags:
   -h, --help   help for qliksense